let-def/lrgrep/docs/kernel/coverage.md

 ### Enum module — unaccepted lookahead enumeration

 Augments the deterministic graph by tracking which lookahead symbols have NOT yet been accepted at each node.
 Sink nodes (no successors) with non-empty unaccepted sets describe all possible uncovered failures.
-Shortest paths to these sinks serve as witnesses for counterexample generation.
+Witness paths to these sinks, reconstructed via predecessor tracking, serve as evidence for counterexample generation.

 Works with GLR automata: since all applicable reductions are tracked simultaneously, a lookahead is "unaccepted" only if none of the possible reductions accept it.